MQCybersec/mqcybersec-website/src/content/writeups/25-knight-worthyknight.md

 2. Rotates left by 8 bits (swaps the bytes)
 3. Calculates MD5 hash

 We can replicate this process in Python and find the correct characters.
-We know its going to be a lowercase and uppercase letter.
+The characters are going to be a lowercase and uppercase letter.

-We can do it with this Python script:
+Let's do it with this Python script:

 ```python
 import hashlib